Development in the Town of Comox

 If you are considering developing a property, purchasing a property, constructing or renovating an existing home or if you have questions regarding the Town’s Official Community Plan and development procedures, the Town’s Planning Department is here to assist you.

-The Planning Department has a range of roles and responsibilities related to managing land use change within the Town that include:
+The Planning Department has a range of roles and responsibilities related to managing land-use change within the Town that includes:

 • Town-wide land use planning including the Official Community Plan and Zoning Bylaw

 • Planning applications including rezoning, development permit, development variance permits, and OCPAmendment

 The Planning Department can provide information if:

 - You are looking to purchase a property and need more information regarding the zoning of the property, its OCP designation, the type of uses permitted on the property, or regulations for accessory buildings.

 - You want to redevelop your property and need information on the appropriate application process, fees and application timelines.